ILDAR9/speech_segmenter/README.md

 ```
 ### Using Speech Segmentation API

-InaSpeechSegmentation API is intended to be very simple to use.
+SpeechSegmentation API is intended to be very simple to use.
 The class allowing to perform segmentations is called Segmenter.
 It is the only class that you need to import in a program.
 Class constructor accept 3 optional arguments: